69 Notable alumni of

 -

-David Levering Lewis is an American historian, a Julius Silver University Professor, and a professor of history at New York University.
+David Levering Lewis is an American historian, a Julius Silver University Professor, and professor emeritus of history at New York University.
 He is twice winner of the Pulitzer Prize for Biography or Autobiography, for part one and part two of his biography of W. E. B. Du Bois (in 1994 and 2001, respectively).
 He is the first author to win Pulitzer Prizes for biography for two successive volumes on the same subject.

 -